National Parks

 Hoh Lake Trail–a 6.4-mile trail.

-The Hoh Rain Forest Visitor Center offers maps and information though no food.
+The Hoh Rain Forest Visitor Center offers maps and information, but no food.
 Located at 18113 Upper Hoh Rd.
-Open daily in the summer with varying day and hours for the rest of year.
-Closed January and February.
+It is open daily in the summer and has varying days and hours for the rest of the year.
+Closed in January and February.

 Best Alaskan Cruises for Families